Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference/Technology_Zit/Delta_Key/Sequencer/Binary_Worm.md

 #### Lambda Field Signalling

 ##### The aim here is to establish the causal effects, within relativistic behaviours.
-##### Whereby an encoding channel is created within a Lambda Field, using wave variance to assign atomic assemblies of (Total System Energy).
+##### Whereby an encoding channel is created within a Lambda Field, using wave variance to assign atomic spin assemblies of (Total System Energy).
-##### And inturn guided over a squared constant, to be either positive or negative.
-This defines the vacuum field of Lambda to be either repulsive or attractive in nature.
+##### The ionisation of the electromagnetic field over a squared constant.
+Is to be either positive (Additive) or negative (subtractive).
+When defined by the vacuum potential of Lambda fields.
+As either repulsive or attractive in nature.